About Us

 FY 2024 Officers

-Vice-Chairman: Neko Stubblefield, Eglin Federal Credit Union
+Chairman: Neko Stubblefield, Eglin Federal Credit Union

-Treasurer: Nic Dezinski, Vertex Solutions
+Vice-Chairman: Nic Dezinski, Vertex Solutions

-Secretary: Bonnie Barlow, Bridgeway Center, Inc.
+Treasurer: Bonnie Barlow, Bridgeway Center, Inc.

 Ex Officios

-Commissioner Paul Mixon, Okaloosa County BOCC – not pictured
+Commissioner Paul Mixon, Okaloosa County BOCC

 John Hofstad, Okaloosa County BOCC (proxy for Commissioner Mixon) – not pictured